drualcman/jsDB/README.md

-Connected(): return database name and version Select(table, callBack): return all array json data into the table SelectById(table, id, callBack): return json data from the table with id send.
-Id must be the keyPath SelectByColumn(table, column, value, callBack): return json data from the table and column with the value send Insert(table, data, callBack): insert data into a table. data always must be contect all the columns from the table definition
+Connected(): return database name and version Select(table, callBack): return all array json data into the table SelectId(table, id, callBack): return json data from the table with id send.
+Id must be the keyPath SelectWhere(table, column, value, callBack): return json data from the table and column with the value send Insert(table, data, callBack): insert data into a table. data always must be contect all the columns from the table definition
 Update(table, data, callBack): update data into a table. data always must be contect all the columns from the table definition, is don't exist then insert the data into the table
 Delete(table, id, callBack): delete row from the table with the id send